NEED TO APPLY?

 More often than not, physical conditions get worse over time.
 Even mental illness, for example, can become worse.
 You may have worked for years, but as your symptoms get worse, you may find you can no longer work.
 If you have a severe illness and lost your job because of your symptoms, then call us.
 We can help.

 It doesn’t cost anything to ask us questions.
 The lawyers and staff at Cannon Disability want to help you.
-Especially, if you need to apply for SSD and SSI benefits.
+Especially, if you need to apply for SSDI and SSI benefits.
 Contact us today.
 Put our legal experience to work for you.